 OTHER TRAIL OPTIONS:

 Bailout Gravel Road – This old fireroad was reclaimed for the Emerald Outback.
 Its name describes its purpose.
 It provides open, beginner-friendly terrain with mostly gentle elevation changes (except for one big climb).
 There are number of trail spurs to your right and left.
-Bailout Gravel Road is roughly one mile running in one direction.
+Bailout Gravel Road is roughly one mile in length (one way).